dmitryweiner/parking-game/README.md

 The HUD has three equally-sized pills along the top: **Time** (seconds remaining), **Score** (running session total), and a combined **status / Restart** button.
 The button's label updates with game state — `Restart`, `Crashed`, `Timeout`, or `Parked` on a win — and the ↻ icon doubles as the affordance for "tap to start over".
 Labels are deliberately short so the row stays on one line on narrow phones; hover the button for the full sentence.
 The round score (the `+N` in the win label) is what gets banked into the session total when you restart.

 On game over (crash or timeout) the player car is drawn grey with all lights off.
+Parked cars and AI traffic share the same body / windshield / headlight / taillight rendering as the player car — only the body color differs — so the world reads as one consistent vehicle style.

 ## Project structure